Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/README.md

 >
 >3.)
 Click the 'Click here to select a game and manage its ReShade installation' button and navigate to (and select) the World of Warcraft executable.
 >
 >4.)
-Select 'OpenGL' as the rendering API.
+Select 'Direct3D 9' as the rendering API.
 >
 >5.)
 You will be prompted to select the effects packages you wish to install.
 I recommend the default options (the full 'Standard effects' installation and the full 'SweetFX' installation).
 Click the 'OK' button when you have completed this step.
 >